 Location: Dubai Mall, Dubai

-My latest change was to move from dark brown hair to a shade of platinum blonde.
+This was to move from dark brown hair to a shade of platinum blonde.
 The process took about a year and it was a colour I have been trying to achieve since I was about 16 years old.
 I started slowly, adding a few lights here and there whilst remaining mostly brunette, until I finally did a full head of foils in the beginning of the year.
 I’m so happy that I was finally able to achieve it but of course, excessive bleaching can take its toll on the hair.
 In addition, my natural hair has a lot of red pigment, which means I constantly need to treat it with toners to keep the colour ashy rather than brassy.
 Today’s post is all about the products I use to keep my hair both conditioned and toned, followed by a few styling products that I started using to achieve my soft beach waves (which so many of you have kindly complimented me on!).

 Shampoo and Conditioning